joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 | <span style="color:red">Plain Python, more pythonic</span>    |  <span style="color:red">271.683</span>     |
 | Plain Python     |  323.389    |

-~20% faster than less pythonic Python but still not competing with the other options.
+A ~20% improvement, but still no match for the other implementations.

-Well, also Python libraries appear to be comparable to a plain C++ implementation, which isn't bad in my opinion.
-Yes, the vectorized C++ version is an order of magnitude faster, but unless you opt to implement a processor-specific calculation in C++, the libraries that Python uses and people talk about are decently fast for this task.
+Interestingly, Python’s libraries are comparable to plain C++ in performance, which isn't bad in my opinion.
+Yes, the vectorized C++ version is an order of magnitude faster, but unless you opt to implement a processor-specific calculation in C++, the Python libraries are decently optimized for tasks like this.

-But wait, SciPy is slightly faster than my NumPy implementation even though SciPy is built using NumPy, and there shouldn't be much fantasy in the cosine similarity implementation, so let me check it out [here](https://github.com/scipy/scipy/blob/main/scipy/spatial/distance.py#L575):
+However, SciPy is slightly faster than my NumPy implementation even though it is built using NumPy, and there shouldn't be much fantasy in the cosine similarity implementation, so let me check it out [here](https://github.com/scipy/scipy/blob/main/scipy/spatial/distance.py#L575):

 ```python
 def correlation(u, v, w=None, centered=True):